CCSA- Cooperative Center for Study Abroad

 Ireland One Island June 01, 2020 – June 17, 2020

 Program Base Price: $2,999 - $3,199*

 Estimated Airfare: $949 – $1149 (estimated additional cost based on recent airline prices)

 Dates: Jun 01, 2020 – Jun 17, 2020

 Study across an island divided by a border, but joined in history.
 The program takes you to both the Republic of Ireland and Northern Ireland.
 From Dublin, the capital of the Republic, we’ll uncover the cultural significance behind Glendalough, Trinity College and places made famous by such writers as James Joyce and Jonathan Swift.
 Then we’ll head to Northern Ireland (part of the United Kingdom), tracking the history of Ireland, ancient and modern, stopping at the magnificent coastal World Heritage Site, the Giant’s Causeway, and visiting locations associated more recently with the Troubles in Belfast and Derry.
 Then it’s off to the beauty of the mountains, valleys and islands of the West of Ireland where Gaelic and traditional music can still be heard.
 Discover the beauty and the tragedy, the history and the hope that define this land still struggling to be united.

 The schedule, subject to change, includes stays in Dublin, Belfast, Derry and Sligo (or nearby), and a city in west Ireland.
-Accommodations are typically in dormitory housing in Dublin and in hotels, thereafter.
-Included are day trips to such locations as Glendalough/Powerscourt House and Aran Islands.
+Included are day trips to locations such as Glendalough and Aran Islands.

 The price of this CCSA program includes: